Go Back

 Joseph Henmueller, former president and COO of the Automotive Maintenance and Repair Association, echoed this sentiment, stating that “the oil is the lifeblood of the engine” and that there is a need to idle for a couple of minutes to get oil properly flowing."

-Another reason for warming a vehicle is to get a flow into the engine’s antifreeze system, allowing heat to warm up the interior for those about to enter vehicle.
+Another reason for warming a vehicle is to get a flow into the engine’s antifreeze system, allowing heat to warm up the interior for those about to enter their vehicle.

 Yet other experts disagree, with the Firestone auto care blog stating that new cars sold in the U.S. have no need for warming up due to the electric fuel injection system.
 “The sensors in your car’s electronic fuel injection system are regulating the air-fuel mixture in real time, regardless of the temperature outside,” the blog post says.
 Firestone also states that cars heat up quicker when driven, not put on idle beforehand.